World leaders: Who’s coming, who isn’t to Beijing Olympics

 — SAUDI ARABIA, QATAR, UAE: Beijing’s Gulf relations are above all about energy.
 China is Saudi Arabia’s largest buyer of oil and a major customer for Qatar’s natural gas.
 Saudi Crown Prince Mohammed bin Salman, the kingdom’s de facto leader, is appearing at the Winter Games as investors and some governments signal warming relations after the 2018 killing of journalist Jamal Khashoggi.

 — CENTRAL ASIA: The leaders of all five former Soviet republics in Central Asia are heading to Beijing, highlighting the region’s increasingly close ties with China.
-Kyrgyzstan President Sadyr Zhaparov pushed last month for the revival of a long-delayed project to build a railroad from China through his country to Uzbekistan.
+Kyrgyzstan’s President Sadyr Zhaparov pushed last month for the revival of a long-delayed project to build a railroad from China through his country to Uzbekistan.
 China is Turkmenistan’s only reliable major buyer of natural gas.

 — ARGENTINA AND ECUADOR: Argentina is set to become the first major Latin American country to join China’s Belt and Road Initiative.
 President Alberto Fernández is also expected to discuss China’s help building Argentina’s first nuclear power plant since 1981.
 President Guillermo Lasso is seeking to renegotiate Ecuador’s $4.6 billion debt with China.